+Before joining the ACWL, Ms Yanguas was a China Programme Intern at the Accessions Division of the WTO, where she worked as Co-Secretary of several Working Parties leading to the accession of different countries to the WTO and contributed to the development of the Post-Accessions Best Practices.
 In 2014, she was selected to join the Premium Honours Programme for Excellent Master Law Students in Commercial Mediation at Maastricht University.
 In 2013, she was involved in the preparation of academic conferences at the Institute for Direct Democracy of the University of Dresden (DISUD).
-In 2012, she interned at the Colombian Embassy in Berlin, where she participated in Human Rights accountability programmes.
-As part of her duties, she also provided legal counsel on Cooperation Agreements between Colombian and German cities and organizations.
+In 2012, she interned at the Colombian Embassy in Berlin, where she participated in Human Rights accountability programmes and provided legal counsel on Cooperation Agreements between Colombian and German cities and organizations.

 Ms Yanguas Acosta’s publications include:

-- “Ask for the Moon, Settle for the Stars: What is a Reasonable Period to Comply with WTO Awards?”, in collaboration with Petros Mavroidis, Niall Meagher and Tom Prusa.
+- Ask for the Moon, Settle for the Stars: What is a Reasonable Period to Comply with WTO Awards?
+(2017), World Trade Review, volume 16(2), in collaboration with Petros Mavroidis, Niall Meagher and Tom Prusa.

-- “Third Parties in WTO Dispute Settlement”, in collaboration with Christian Vidal-León, Journal of International Trade and Arbitration Law, Vol. 6, 2017, pp. 63-94.
+- Third Parties in WTO Dispute Settlement (2017), Journal of International Trade and Arbitration Law, volume 6, special issue, in collaboration with Christian Vidal-León.

 To contact Ms Yanguas Acosta, email to: firstname.lastname@example.org.